mozilla-l10n/documentation/src/localization/globalization_best_practices.md

 ### New feature ≠ new product

-If a product is already localized, the new feature will inherit the same infrastructure, processes, and limitations of the main product (check this internal [Mana page](https://mana.mozilla.org/wiki/pages/viewpage.action?spaceKey=FIREFOX&title=Overview+and+distribution+of+localized+products) for more details on some of Mozilla products).
+If a product is already localized, the new feature will inherit the same infrastructure, processes, and limitations of the main product (check this internal [Confluence page](https://mozilla-hub.atlassian.net/wiki/spaces/FIREFOX/pages/11046419/Overview+and+distribution+of+localized+products) for more details on some of Mozilla products).

 For example, if you’re adding a new feature in Firefox:
 * It will be localized by volunteers.